atrivisc/dnsnft/README.md

 # dnsnft

-Fills nftables sets with the addresses from DNS answers, so firewall rules can be written against wildcard domain names.
+Fills nftables sets with the addresses from DNS answers.

-It reads DNS replies from an NFQUEUE, picks out the ones for domains you list, and adds every A and AAAA address to a named set with a timeout.
-Rules that match `ip daddr @allow4` then work for whatever the name currently resolves to, including names behind CDNs that hand out a different address every few minutes.
+It reads DNS replies from an NFQUEUE, picks out the ones for configured domains and adds every A and AAAA address to a named set with a timeout.
+Rules that match `ip daddr @<set_name>` then work for whatever the name currently resolves to, including names behind CDNs that hand out a different address every few minutes.